 Las Vegas, Nevada

-The elegant, Mandarin Oriental is the perfect spot for afternoon tea.
-The 23rd floor Tea Lounge has amazing views overlooking The Strip.
+The Mandarin Oriental is now the Waldorf Astoria Las Vegas.
+This five-star luxury property has some great dining options.
+The 23rd floor Tea Lounge is perfect for afternoon tea overlooking The Strip.
 I highly recommend the experience.

 One of my favorite areas in Philadelphia, is Rittenhouse Square.
 A great place for an elegant high tea, is the Mary Cassatt Tea Room at the Rittenhouse Hotel.
 Tea is served daily from 2pm to 5pm daily.
 210 West Rittenhouse Square.